dockerstuff/docker-sextractor/README.md

-# TODO:
-- [x]() list syntax required (any unordered or ordered list supported)
-- [x]() this is a complete item
-- [ ]() this is an incomplete item

 # Introduction
 This project from the Minden lab is a way to help you apply Source Extractor to detect changes in DIGE gels.

-[Source Extractor][4] is a neural-network based star/galaxy classifier that we've also found to be useful for identifying and quantifying protein spots in DIGE gels.
+[Source Extractor][1] is a neural-network based star/galaxy classifier that we've also found to be useful for identifying and quantifying protein spots in DIGE gels.
 The advantage is that it’s free and open source, so we know where the values are coming from, which provides a more accurate and transparent way to measure protein changes.
-Here’s a [3-minute video overview of the project][5].
+Here’s a [3-minute video overview of the project][2].

-You can check out the on-line [documentation][6], the [official web page][7], and the [user forum][8].
+You can check out the on-line [documentation][3], the [official web page][4], and the [user forum][5].

 Here’s a guide to take you from TIFF files to protein changes:

 ## 1. Install Docker and SourceExtractor
 1. Docker is a way to install and run software on many platforms, similar to a virtual machine.
 This makes installing Source Extractor much easier and more secure.
-[Download it here][9].
+[Download it here][6].

 2. Github is a way to host and update files.
-Download docker-sextractor [from our github][10].
+Download docker-sextractor [from our github][7].

 3. Navigate to the Github folder you downloaded, and open it in Terminal.
 > Hopefully we'll make this clickable and not require terminal

 Install:

-\`Bash build-run.sh
+`Bash build-run.sh`

 4. Optional: Install some useful DIGE and SExtractor macros: